 Troubleshooting the main board and power board is easiest to see in video form, so take a look below for the full details on doing this.

 The two things that you are looking for are:

 - If there is power received by the power socket on the power board, and if all components are receiving power from this.

 - No components are showing signs of damage.
 Particularly look at capacitors as these are prone to swelling after power surges which causes them to fail.

 If both the power board and main boards look OK, then take a look at the backlight.

-Blue screens are very common on TVs older than two or three years.
-This is because of the design of the LEDs used in the backlight and the fact that they can easily burn out.
+If you only have a blue coloring to your screen and can still see faint images underneath it, then you are suffering from a backlight issue.
+This is very common on TVs older than two or three years and is because of the design of the LEDs used in the backlight and the fact that they can easily burn out.

 Samsung TV backlight panels use blue-light LEDs as their base, with a phosphor yellow coating over the LED.